The Big Air Conditioner Malfunction Just Waiting to Happen

 When your filter gets really dirty, you starve the system of air.
 Since so little indoor air is cycling through the system, there's not much heat to transfer to the refrigerant.
 The result?
 The refrigerant stays much colder than it should.
 Any moisture on the coil - and there usually is some - will turn to ice.

 If enough ice collects on your AC for a long enough period of time, it can damage system components.
-The repairs will much more expensive than simply buying another air filter!
+The repairs will be much more expensive than simply buying another air filter!

 Good news: Changing your air filter might be the easiest HVAC maintenance task you ever perform.